contaware/py-docs-notes/README.md

 #### Windows

-1. Create a virtual environment in `.venv` directory:
+1. Go to your project's directory and the first time create a virtual environment in `.venv` directory:

    ```
    py -m venv .venv